-We’ve come to expect nothing but the best from Scott, who has given us four la flame emoji quality projects in the past four years, with no signs of slowing down.
+We’ve come to expect nothing but the best from Travis Scott, who has given us five la flame emoji quality projects in the past five years, with no signs of slowing down.
 Travis blew up on the solo scene in 2013 with the many bangers of Owl Pharaoh, including the rowdy rager “Upper Echelon” and the hyped intro “Bad Mood/Shit On You.”

-With fans anxiously waiting to for the album to drop, let’s take a look back at all the heat La Flame has given us over the years.
-Dig into our top 20 Travis Scott songs of all time below.
+Let’s take a look back at all the heat La Flame has given us over the years, and dig into our top 20 Travis Scott songs of all time below.

 19. “First Take”

 Travis Scott and Bryson Tiller deliver a sleeper hit with “First Take.”
 The Houston rapper shows us his vulnerable side; opening up about a relationship with a women who he cannot be without, despite getting played by her.
 Bryson similarly details a woman only interested in his money, despite his love for her going much deeper than material wealth.
 Love is complex, and even the rap rockstar becomes victim of the dark side of love.
 We need more of this vulnerable Scott in the future, and can we please get more collaborations between these two?